| Title: | Logging in 'R' and Post to 'Azure Log Analytics' Workspace |

 Returns part of the header of HTTP POST request to be sent to 'Azure Log Analytics' workspace

-This is an extended function of layout_json
+This is an extended function of layout_json function

-package.
+from 'logger' package.
 Objective is to add additional component in the

 logging layout in JSON format so that they can also be reported while